Demographics

 It has been over a hundred years since the first Koreans immigrated to the United States.
 On January 13, 1903 the first group of Korean American immigrants, 56 men, 21 women and 25 children came to the island of Hawaii to work as immigrant laborers on sugar plantations (Chow 2003).

 Korean-Americans are one the fastest growing subgroup populations of Asian-Americans.
 Since 1975 Koreans have ranked in the top five of immigrants to the U.S., along with immigrants from the Philippines, China, and Vietnam.
-Over one million U.S. residents (1,406,687), 0.5% of the US population, identified their “race” as Korean alone or in combination in 2005.
-About 25% were concentrated in the Los Angeles County area and about 16% in the New York region.
+Over two million U.S. residents identified their “race” as Korean alone or in combination in 2021.
+About 16% were concentrated in the Los Angeles County area and about 11% in the New York region.
 The number of Korean-Americans is expected to continue to increase.

 - 53% were linguistically isolated;

-- 42% had less than a high school education;
+- 23% had a high school education or less;

 - 43% to 48% live alone;